sangayt1997/sangayt1997/README.md

 ------------------------------------------------------------------------------

-### Hi there 👋
+### Hellow there 👋,

-- I am Sangay Thinley, Software Developer from Kingdom of Bhutan.
+:information_source: I am Sangay Thinley, Software Developer from Kingdom of Bhutan.

-- Currently working in <b>SELISE Bhutan</b> as web and mobile developer.
+:office: Currently working in <b>SELISE Bhutan</b> as web and mobile developer.

-- Currently working in <b>STELLARLAB</b>
+:office: Currently working in <b>STELLARLAB</b>

 ------------------------------------------------------------------------------